What is ReLEx SMILE Eye Surgery?

 After discussing and managing expectations, your ophthalmologist will conduct an eye exam to ensure you are suitable for the procedure.
 This will include:

 - Conducting an eye test.
-The ophthalmologist will test your level of nearsightedness to make sure SMILE will correct it.
-They will also look for other refractive errors that could impact surgery, or that SMILE could make worse.
+The ophthalmologist will test your nearsightedness level to ensure SMILE will correct it.
+They will also look for other refractive errors that could impact surgery or that SMILE could worsen.

 - Cornea mapping.
 To program the computer-based laser, your ophthalmologist will take several measurements, including the thickness and surface mapping of the cornea.